hbctraining/Tools-for-reproducible-research/lessons/04_GitHub_desktop.md

 ## Getting Started with Git using a GUI (Graphical User Interface)

 Long-time users of Git often use the command-line user interface (CLI), i.e. a Terminal.
-However, there are several tools that enable novices to use Git with a Graphical User Interface (GUI) (point-and-click) interface.
+However, there are several tools that enable novices to use Git with a Graphical User Interface (GUI) (point-and-click interface).
 Two examples of GUIs for Git are [GitHub Desktop](https://desktop.github.com/) and [GitKraken](https://www.gitkraken.com).
 We will be using the former.

 Although there are several advantages to using Git from the command-line interface in the long run, a GUI is a great place to start with learning the basics.